Nicolás Diego Badano, Dr. Eng.

 Flow through a fish passage simulation - Delayed Detached Eddy Simulation (DDES)

-Posted on Febraury 7, 2023 by Nicolas Badano
+Posted on February 7, 2023 by Nicolás Diego Badano

 I've been fascinated with fish passages for a long time, and always wanted to simulate one.
 Unfortunately, the couple of proposals I presented for different projects in the past few years were not picked up.